📊 NISM Series X-A Chapter 13 of 20 ⚖ 5 marks weightage

 APrimarily seek to minimize risk, even at the expense of lower returns.

-Maximize one-period expected utility and assign utility scores to portfolio choices.
+BMaximize one-period expected utility and assign utility scores to portfolio choices.

 CAre indifferent to the variability of expected returns of constituent assets.